Podman vs Docker: What Are the Differences?

 3. What are Quadlets in Podman?

 Quadlets are a powerful feature in Podman that allow users to manage containers as systemd services, making automation and deployment much simpler.
 By using Quadlets, you can define how containers should run and integrate them tightly with system services, providing a more reliable and efficient way to manage containerized workloads on systems that use systemd.
+This concept is somewhat analogous to how some frontend frameworks offer built-in state management or routing solutions for more integrated web applications.

 4. Can Podman replace Docker?

 Yes, Podman can replace Docker in most scenarios.
 It is fully compatible with Docker images and CLI commands, allowing users to transition to Podman without major disruptions.
 This compatibility, combined with features like rootless containers and no dependency on a central daemon, positions Podman as a viable alternative to Docker for developers and organizations looking for more flexibility and security.
+The transition from Docker to Podman can be compared to migrating between frontend frameworks that share similar concepts but offer different advantages.

 5. Should you use Podman instead of Docker for OTIG containers?